End of the Road (2022 film)

-End of the Road is an American crime thriller film directed by Millicent Shelton, written by Christopher J. Moore and David Loughery, and produced by Tracey Edmonds, Mark Burg, and Brad Kaplan.
-The film stars Queen Latifah, Ludacris, Mychala Lee, Shaun Dixon, and Beau Bridges.
+End of the Road is a 2022 American crime thriller film directed by Millicent Shelton, written by Christopher J. Moore and David Loughery, and produced by Tracey Edmonds, Mark Burg, and Brad Kaplan.
+The film stars Queen Latifah, Chris Bridges, Mychala Lee, Shaun Dixon, and Beau Bridges.

 End of the Road was released on September 9, 2022, by Netflix.

 Plot

 Brenda Freeman and her two children, Kelly and Cam, relocate from Los Angeles to Houston after Brenda’s husband passes away from cancer.
 Brenda’s brother, Reggie, joins them on their move to Houston to live with their mother while they get back on their feet.

 During their cross country drive, the group have a run in with a few rednecks who were angry when Kelly dismisses their flirtatious actions.
 Brenda apologizes to the men, and they continue their journey.